CarterPerez-dev/CertGames-Core/INSTALL.md

 - Docker Compose
 - A text editor (e.g., nano, vim, gedit)

+### Sign Up for API's
+- Create an openai api account and create an api key
+- Create a Sendgrid account, verify your sender email, then create an api key

 ## Installation Steps

 ### Step 1: Open a Terminal